itcc-pedcanportal/services-dkfz/README.md

 **URL**: [https://pseudonymization.pedcanportal.eu/](https://pseudonymization.pedcanportal.eu/)

-This is the pseudonymization service (Mainzelliste) used for generating unified ITCC sample IDs across the consortium.
+This is the pseudonymization service (Mainzelliste) used for generating unified ITCC patient and sample IDs across the consortium.
+The service generates 8-character pseudonyms that are then incorporated into standardized patient and sample identifiers.

-For detailed instructions on how to use this service, please refer to the [Mainzelliste Pseudonymization Guide](docs/mainzelliste-guide.md).
+For detailed instructions on how to use this service, including how to create standardized ITCC-PedCanPortal patient and sample IDs, please refer to the [Mainzelliste Pseudonymization Guide](docs/mainzelliste-guide.md).

 ## Requesting Access